Student and Postdoctoral Opportunities

 Formal Professional Training Programs

-Formal professional training programs housed at the Waisman Center for graduate students in specific disciplines/fields of study include the MCH Leadership Education in Neurodevelopmental Disabilities (MCH LEND) and the Genetic Counseling Graduate Program.
+Formal professional training programs housed at the Waisman Center for graduate students in specific disciplines/fields of study include the WI LEND Leadership Education in Neurodevelopmental Disabilities (WI LEND) and the Genetic Counseling Graduate Program.
 Graduate students from the following disciplines currently participate in these programs:

 Trainees for MCH LEND and Genetic Counseling are usually recruited during the Spring semester for admission the following Fall.